pdnelson/AudioSurf-User-Page-Fix/readme.txt

 // BetaMaster64, Yuvira (2019)

 // TO DO:
-// Put myscript.js in its own file
+// Fix shouts
-// Add shouts
+// Improve friend navigation
-// Make the header logged in user not static
+// Make the header show the logged in user

 // Installation is pretty simple.
 Here's how to do that: